amrvac/amrvac/doc/par.md

 The code offers various choices for the error estimator used in automatically detecting regions that need refinement.

-When `refine_criterion=0`, all refinement will only be based on the user- defined criteria to be coded up in subroutine _specialrefine_grid_.
+When `refine_criterion=1`, all refinement will only be based on the user- defined criteria to be coded up in subroutine _specialrefine_grid_.

-When `refine_criterion=1`, we simply compare the previous time level t_(n-1) solution with the present t_n values, and trigger refinement on relative differences.

 When `refine_criterion=3`, the default value, errors are estimated using current t_n values and their gradients following Lohner prescription.
 In